 Prospective Graduate Students

-Online applications are accepted for graduate study in pharmacy at any time during the year.
+Online applications are accepted for graduate study in pharmacy and nutrition at any time during the year.
 Graduate programs usually begin in September; however, students may also apply to begin their programs in January.
 Students are encouraged to secure a Supervising Faculty Member (see list below) that fits their research interests prior to application.

 The College offers the following programs: